simonfuhrmann/photo-xr/README.md

 ```

 By default, the server listens on port 8080.
 The web server is currently lacking
 HTTPS support.
-For now, unfortunately, you need to run a HTTPS reverse proxy
+For now, unfortunately, to view media in VR, you need to run a
-(such as Caddy, read about secure context requirements below):
+HTTPS reverse proxy (such as Caddy, read about the secure context requirements
+below):

 ```bash
 # Run from the photo-xr/ directory, next to Caddyfile.
 sudo caddy run
 ```

 Then open the application from your VR headset browser.
 Click 'Advanced' ->
 'Proceed' to get past the self-signed certificate warning.

 ```